Oregon Outdoors fishing report

 MEDCO: Trout fishing is slow.
 Ice is forming but is not yet safe.

-In the upper Rogue, anglers continue to hit a hodgepodge of large and smallish summer steelhead, but it’s deep into the spawning season, so very few hatchery fish are now worth keeping even if they appear bright on the outside.
-But the upper Rogue largely remains a waiting game.
+In the upper Rogue, anglers continue to hit a hodgepodge of large and smallish summer steelhead, but it’s deep into the spawning season so very few hatchery fish are now worth keeping.
+Some hatchery steelhead in the 10-pound class were caught in the past few weeks, with water conditions OK for nymph fishing, but that has slowed for fly-fishers.

-But look for fresh fish to move up consistently once another storm front moves through the area.
+Just nine new winter steelhead were found in the Cole Rivers Hatchery collection pond this week, but look for fresh fish to move up consistently once another storm front moves into the area.

 Flows out of Lost Creek Lake were held steady this week at 1,000 cfs, and river flows have been decreasing all week.
-Flows Thursday at Dodge Bridge were down to 1,547 cfs and forecast to increase consistently before topping out around 2,700 cfs early Sunday.
+Flows Thursday at Dodge Bridge were down to 1,764 cfs and forecast to drop consistently through the weekend.

-Flows at the old Gold Ray Dam site were just below 1,950 cfs Thursday and are expected to start rising Friday before peaking later Sunday at around 3,000 cfs.
-It’s pretty slim pickings right now for winter steelhead until flows improve.
+Flows at the old Gold Ray Dam site were just above 2,300 cfs Thursday and are expected to drop all day Saturday and early Sunday.
+Pretty slim pickings right now for winter steelhead until flows improve.